 TORONTO.- Scotiabank CONTACT Photography Festival

-CONTACT executive director Darcy Killeen said, We are delighted to welcome Carrie Mae Weemsone of the most influential artists of our timesto our city and to the 2019 Festival.
-We are also pleased to offer a preview of the exciting line-up of participating artists coming to Toronto next May.
-We look forward to working with them, many of whom will create site-specific works for our primary exhibitions and public installations.
+CONTACT Executive Director Darcy Killeen said, We are pleased to offer a preview of the exciting line-up of participating artists coming to Toronto in May.
+Several artists are showing in Canada for the first time and a number of them will create new works for our primary exhibitions and public installations.
 The CONTACT team is also thrilled to welcome back many of our long-standing partners and sponsors who continue to support one of the worlds top photography festivals.